 Specific program examples include recruiting health professionals, assisting facilities such as hospitals and rural health clinics, helping interested organizations develop and use technology applications, and providing general information and referrals.

-Nominate a Rural Health Hero for the 2025 Community Star Recognition
+Rural Health Hero for the 2025 Community Star Recognition

 Office of Rural Health and Emergency Services